fvoon/clash-of-inserts/README.md

 - Triggers cannot "see the future" or prevent a race based on invisible actions from other concurrent transactions.

-## ✅ The Fix: Serializable Isolation
+## 🔄 Two Approaches to Prevent Concurrent Inserts

+### 🔐 Approach 1: Serializable Isolation + BEFORE INSERT Trigger

 When using **Serializable isolation**, PostgreSQL ensures: